Sage-Bionetworks/jccli/README.md

 #### Tests

 JCCLI's test suite consists of unit tests and integration tests.
-The integration tests depend on the environment variable `JC_API_KEY`, which should be a JumpCloud API key corresponding to a blank JumpCloud instance which can be used for testing purposes.
+The integration tests are designed to run on an actual (empty/blank) JumpCloud instance.
+You can provide a key either by setting the environmental variable `JC_API_KEY`, or by setting the `key` field under the section `[jccli-dev-testing]` in your `~/.jccli.ini` configuration file (See [Configuration](#Configuration) for details).
+Note: integration tests should NEVER allow the key in the `[DEFAULT]` section of `~/.jccli.ini` to be used.

 We use [Travis-CI](https://travis-ci.org/) to automate our testing.
 This repo's Travis configuration is set up to run the unit test suite (in `unit_tests/`) on every pull request and push, and to run the integration test suite (in